 I am writing my first vlog regarding my working experience in the grocery store.
 Exciting things were happening while I was working as a cashier today.
 Okay, a cashier's job might not sound as exciting, but I did find something interesting.
 You cannot just stand around waiting for the next customer to walk up to you with their cart of groceries and not think about what lies ahead.
 First, the whole electronic register system was slow, but I was glad that the customers were patient and kind.
 Secondly, the paper bags fell apart at the seam, so we had to throw them out.
 No one could use them.
 Can you imagine people bagging their groceries in that, carrying them onto their cart and into their vehicles?
 They would need that monster tape to hold them in—a sound metaphor of a girdle for groceries!
-Thirdly, this morning a customer paid his grocery with a hundred-dollar bill.
+Thirdly, this morning a customer paid for his groceries with a hundred-dollar bill.
 It was remarkable that I could give him his change, seeing that I just opened up that cash register of the day.
 In the end, my cash drawer looked far emptier except for that one one-hundred-dollar and some coins.
 I was so relieved to see people with their debit or credit cards.
 What will humanity do without those plastic cards?

 Okay, this isn't an exciting day but a mundane life of a frontline cashier worker's vlog.
 I could talk about seeing two horsemen riding on such magnificent creatures trotting by one day, but that was in the past.
 Unfortunately, they did not return.